Blackpool F.C.: First-team squad

 Note: EFL clubs are limited to a squad of 22 senior players (aged 21 or over).
-There is no limit to the number of players who were aged 20 or younger on 1 January 2022, that the club can use.
+There is no limit to the number of players who were aged 20 or younger on 1 January 2025, that the club can use.

 Out on loan

 Reserve team

 Up until the 2009–10 season the reserve team competed in the Central League Division One West.
 They have been Central League champions twice, in 1919–20 and 1949–50.

 With the first team promoted to the Premier League, for the 2010–11 season the reserves competed in the Premier Reserve League.
 They were in North Group B, with Blackburn Rovers, Everton, Liverpool and Sunderland.
 At the end of the campaign, the club withdrew from reserve league football, preferring to play such games behind closed doors.

 Blackpool reintroduced reserve-team football for the 2019–20 season.
 They joined a regional five-team Central Division.
+But at the end of the 2023-24 season, it was announced that the team would withdraw from the Central Division, with the club opting for loan-based development for younger players coming through the ranks.

 Academy

 The club's Academy, headed by Ciaran Donnelly, is rated as Category 3 (the highest, of four categories, being Category 1).
 It consists of an under-18s squad and a development squad.
-As of 2021, the Academy had around 140 players, ranging in age from six to twenty-one, and employed twelve full-time members of staff.
+As of 2021, the academy had around 140 players, ranging in age from six to twenty-one, and employed twelve full-time members of staff.
 Its facilities are split between Myerscough College and Blackpool's Stanley Park.

 Internationals

-Blackpool have had 55 full-international representatives.
+Blackpool have had 59 full-international representatives.
 Their first was Fred Griffiths, for Wales, in 1900.
-Their most recent was CJ Hamilton, for the Republic of Ireland, in 2022.
+Their most recent was Bailey Peacock-Farrell, for Northern Ireland, in 2025.
 In 1996, Northern Ireland's James Quinn became the club's first player in sixteen years to be selected for a full international, the previous one being Derek Spence in 1980.